What is an Oral Health Therapist? by Erin Page, OHT

 When many of us were young the family dentist managed the entire family’s appointments but these days with dentistry rapidly evolving to include more and more complex and time consuming procedures a Dentist’s repertoire has grown.
-It is not unusual for dentist’s to now include gum grafting, implants and surgical procedures, fixed and removable prosthetics, Root canal therapy, orthodontics and even facial aesthetics such as Botox and dermal fillers to their daily schedules.
+It is not unusual for dentist’s to now include gum grafting, implants and surgical procedures, fixed and removable prosthetics, Root canal therapy, orthodontics and even facial aesthetics such as dermal fillers to their daily schedules.
 Many dental practices are now utilizing mid-level dental professionals such as Oral Health Therapists, Dental Hygienists or Dental Therapists to manage their routine preventative and maintenance procedures as well as children’s dentistry.

 If you haven’t heard of these dental roles, that’s ok.
 Neither had I until I joined the dental workforce several years ago.
 Many patients would have encountered one of these dental professionals sometime throughout their dental experiences, most patients just don’t realise at the time.